 With the LSAT just around the corner, you may be taking a look at how your prep is going and thinking that you are simply not ready for the test.
 There's no shame in this; in fact, knowing when you are or are not ready for the LSAT shows a great deal of self-awareness and respect for your law school application.

 If you know you're not ready for the test, then there are a number of options available to you.
 We'll discuss each of them in detail so that you have all the information necessary to make the best decision on or before test day.

 You can withdraw.

 A while back, LSAC announced an additional "withdrawal" option for LSAT test-takers.
 Prior to the introduction of the withdrawal, the only option available for students who missed the test date change deadline (which is a whopping three weeks before the date of the test) was to either cancel their score or not show up to the test at all.
 However, this new "withdrawal" option allowed students to withdraw their LSAT registration right up until midnight on the day before the test with no adverse consequences other than the loss of their registration fee.
-The withdrwal doesn't even show up on your LSAT Score Report.
+The withdrawal doesn't even show up on your LSAT Score Report.
 So, if you're not feeling like you'll score your best on test day, know that you have right up until midnight of the night before to decide if you want to take it.
-Check out option #3 on this page on the LSAC website for more information.

 You can be absent.